 The take-off from Karachi was sluggish since the aircraft was over gross with fuel for the 10 hour flight to Sri Lanka.

 Not surprisingly, the previous chatty radio traffic fell silent after I declared the medical emergency.
-ATC provided descents and vectors until I intercepted the final approach to Ahmedabad all while I was retching in to a plastic bag.
+ATC provided descents and vectors until I intercepted the final approach to Ahmedabad all while I was retching into a plastic bag.
 While descending through the layers of clouds to the ground, intense bands of rain pummeled the canopy along with associated turbulence.
-This was the most difficult single pilot instrument approach I have ever experienced.
+This was the most difficult approach I have ever flown and showcases the risk of single-pilot instrument flying.

 Upon landing at Ahmedabad, I was directed to park right in front of the main terminal of the airport, in full view of all passengers.
 Once again, I was met by about two dozen people on the tarmac.
 Military and airport security, a doctor, handlers, and numerous ground crew met me with suspicion as my flight originated from Pakistan.
 I dragged myself out of the aircraft and continued to heave off to the side of the aircraft.
 I did not care if I had an audience, just that I was safely on the ground.
 I would deal with the bureaucracy later.